PrisonArt/website/README.md

 The DAO that can be named is not the eternal DAO.

-Open, verifiable, executable contracts on ownerless networks allow us to organise institutions which are more like shared practices and customs than complex bureaucracies.
+Open, verifiable, executable contracts on ownerless networks allow us to organize institutions which are more like shared practices and customs than complex bureaucracies.
 We offer here a description of a **shared practice** for systems of restorative justice.